tomjoht/learnapidoc/_docs/rest_api_specifications/swagger_ui/pubapis_swagger.md

 path1: /restapispecifications.html
 ---

-In this tutorial, you'll learn how to use [Swagger UI](https://github.com/swagger-api/swagger-ui), a display framework that reads the [OpenAPI specification document](https://github.com/OAI/OpenAPI-Specification) and generates an interactive documentation website.
+[Swagger UI](https://github.com/swagger-api/swagger-ui) provides a display framework that reads the [OpenAPI specification document](https://github.com/OAI/OpenAPI-Specification) and generates an interactive documentation website.
+This tutorial shows you how to use the Swagger UI interface and how to integrate an OpenAPI specification document into the standalone distribution of Swagger UI.

 For a more detailed conceptual overview of OpenAPI and Swagger, see [Introduction to the OpenAPI specification and Swagger](pubapis_swagger_intro.html).
 For step-by-step tutorial on creating an OpenAPI specification document, see the [OpenAPI tutorial](pubapis_openapi_tutorial_overview.html).

 {% if site.format == "web" %}
 * TOC